laurence79/autodep/README.md

 - Supports the modern `Symbol.disposable` (and `Symbol.asyncDisposable`) approach to disposables.

-- Singletons are "owned" by the container they are registered with, not the container that resolves them.
+- Singletons are "owned" by the container they are registered in, not the container that first resolves them.

 ## Background